Peilong/website/content/home/about.md

 # Biography

-Dr. Peilong Li (<a href="cv.pdf">CV</a>) is a Research Assistant Professor at the <a href="https://acanets.uml.edu" target="_blank">ACANETS</a> Lab.
+Dr. Peilong Li (<a href="cv.pdf" target="_blank">CV</a>) is a Research Assistant Professor at the <a href="https://acanets.uml.edu" target="_blank">ACANETS</a> Lab.
 His research interests include Software Defined Infrastructure, Big Data Analytics, Parallel Computing and Computer Architecture.